 8. Create a Modular Design

 A modular design allows for easy customization.
 I love being able to swap out parts or add new features as needed.
+You can even update your cozy winter decor to keep your space feeling fresh throughout the colder months.

 9. Use Weatherproof Materials

 Weatherproof materials ensure your sled withstands the elements.
 I coated mine with a sealant, which keeps it looking new season after season.
+If you are building outdoor structures, check out these creative fencing ideas to protect your garden from pests.

 10. Incorporate Cargo Nets

 Use cargo nets to secure your gear and keep everything in place.
 I often pack my sled full, and the nets ensure nothing flies off during those bumpy rides.
+You can also use these versatile nets to organize sports equipment by following our creative ball holder ideas.

 11. Include a Foldable Seat